eolesinski/poliscipy/README.md

 ## Contributing

+PoliSciPy welcomes contributions!
+Please see the CONTRIBUTING.md for guidelines on how to get involved.

 ## Quickstart and Example

 Creating electoral college maps using PoliSciPy can be done in only three simple steps:

-1. Load in the geodataframe that contains all of the electoral college geospatial data
+1. Load the geodataframe that contains electoral college geospatial data
-2. Load in the specific data that you would like to plot and merge it with the geodataframe
+2. Load and merge the specific data you'd like to plot with the GeoDataFrame
-3. Call the `plot_electoral_map()` function and pass in your geodataframe and target column to plot
+3. Call the `plot_electoral_map()` function, passing in your GeoDataFrame and the target column for plotting

-That's it!
+Below is an example of how to use PoliSciPy to visualize the 2024 U.S. electoral college map:

 ```
 from poliscipy import plot_electoral_map